BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 ## Preventing unwanted access

-A common practice for wallets is to have a barrier (fingerprint scan, PIN entry...) that must be unlocked to open a wallet application.
+A common practice for wallets is to have a barrier (fingerprint scan, PIN entry, etc.) that must be unlocked to open a wallet application.
 Creating robust and challenging-to-crack passwords and PIN codes isn't something that everyone excels at.
 To decrease the chance of someone’s wallet getting hacked because of poor security decisions, you can implement the following into your design:

 ### Biometrics (touch ID & face ID)